Suiiyu/UN-SMLNet/README.md

 - Proposed an uncertainty guided objective function to refine the left atrium segmentation based on Jenson-Shannon (JS) discrepancy.
 - Conducted an symmetric multi-level supervision network for multi-scale representation learning.

-The pipeline of our method is show below:
+The pipeline of our method is shown below:

 <p align="center">
     <img src="images/framework.png" width="750" height="500">